 - Fresh pavement is hot, oily and extremely sticky.
 To remove sticky tar or asphalt from car or shoes, use fresh soap and water or a citrus-based cleaner.
 Do not use petroleum-based cleaners.

-- During the first year on a hot summer days, Slurry Seal will become soft because the pavement has not had a season to cure.
+- During the first year after treatment on hot summer days, Slurry Seal can become soft.
+This is normal and to be expected.

 How You Can Help